ilyanto/esp32_aqi/README.md

 - Line 2:
   - Particle counts for 0.3–10 µm.

 ## Snapshot
 ![Snapshot](https://github.com/ilyanto/esp32_aqi/blob/main/snapshot.jpg)

+## How to install
+- Prerequisite: Must have a LittleFS partition.
+- Compile the binary and flash it to the ESP32.
+- Upload the data to LittleFS. ctrl+shift+p > upload littlefs to esp32

 ## License
 This project is licensed under the **MIT License**.